-What is an action required email?
+What is an action-required email?

-In business and overall professional interactions with people, making requests is one of our top reasons for communicating through emails.
+In business and overall professional interactions with people, making requests is one of our top reasons for communicating through email.
 There are many situations where you would need to require actions from others.
-For example, you may ask them to send you some certain documents, ask them for an introduction, a reference, a payment request, ask them to have actions towards a matter, etc
+For example, you may ask them to send you certain documents, ask them for an introduction, a reference, a payment request, ask them to have actions towards a matter, etc

 Generally speaking, an action required email (or requesting action email) is a mail to ask somebody to do something for you.
 It’s simple as that, express everything from the name itself.

-Types of action requirement
+Types of action requirements

-We all know when talking about categorizing this kind of things, there would never be an official exact answer.
+We all know when talking about categorizing this kind of thing, there would never be an official exact answer.
 However, in my opinion, we could form action required email into 2 types depending on the obligation of the action.

 - Action requirement that the recipient must do.
-We have the rights to ask them to do something which is their obligation.
+We have the right to ask them to do something which is their obligation.
 Therefore, when writing this one, we could be more direct and use strong words to urge them.